idvorkin/idvorkin.github.io/_d/balance2.md

 - The assessment here is a normalized 'actual investment vs desired investment' not 'time spent'.
 For me, I want to spend about an hour a day on magic, while 8 hours day on work.

 - Desired time spent varies over time.
 For example, on holiday, my desire is to spend zero time on work.

+### Review adjustment

+If you do some kind of review, I'm certain you missed your goals, either positive or negative.
+I think there are 3 reasons here:

+1. Your goal was off
+2. Your plan was off
+3. Your execution was off.

 ### Focus on Impact, not energy spent